The Mowing Process

-At LawnsOne we recommend either a petrol or battery operated, mower.
+At LawnsOne we recommend either petrol or battery-operated mower.
 We don’t like the thought of trailing leads and sharp blades.
 Petrol and battery mowers, in our opinion, outperform the electric mowers too.

 If you want stripes you will need a roller on the back.

 If the grass is growing, keep on mowing.
-If its growing quickly mow it often, if its growing slowly mow it less frequently.
-As a rule of thumb, for a maintained and fed lawn every 5-7 days in spring and autumn, every 7 days in summer and every 14 days in winter.
-Don’t forget to strim the edges too.
+If it’s growing quickly mow it often, if it’s growing slowly mow it less frequently.
+As a rule of thumb, for a maintained and fed lawn every 5-7 days in spring and autumn, every 7 days in summer, and every 14 days in winter.
+Don’t forget to trim the edges too.
 Do this first so that mowing collects any loose grass.

 For the average lawn, between 30-40mm is ideal.
 Longer in summer if it is dry and the lawn is not irrigated, and it can be left a little longer in winter too.
 Don’t make the mistake of mowing shorter in summer and never leave more than seven days during growing periods, spring and autumn.

 If you mow regularly and don’t take too much off in one cut, it is possible to cut when wet.
-It will be more messy and take longer, but better to mow wet than leave it for weeks on end.
+It will be messier and take longer, but better to mow wet than leave it for weeks on end.

 It is important to change the starting position when you mow and to change the direction of mowing regularly.
 This does two things.
 It prevents tram lines (especially for those with wheel only mowers) which is when lines begin to appear along the lawn from continuously using the same lines.
 It will also help to keep creeping grasses from growing over like a “comb over” hair style.
 Changing direction lifts these, ensuring the grass grows from the base.